I get it. There are too many home theater receivers to choose from!

 Well, there we have it.
 Phew, that is a lot of information to take in.

 If you are new to the field of home theater, then it can appear impossible to know where to start.
 Or what you should be looking out for.

-Even when you do about this stuff it can get confusing!
+Even when you do know about this stuff it can get confusing!

 However, don’t lose sight of the end goal.
 Having great audio in your room is a fantastic way of experiencing movies and music in your room.
 You won’t regret it.

-Hopefully, this guide will help you find the best AV receivers in 2017.
+Hopefully, this guide will help you find the best AV amplifiers in 2021.
 Buy a good one, and it will last for years to come.